HondaCoding/hondaCoding/README.md

 #

-Greetings, my name is Pedro de Carvalho Honda, but everyone calls me just Honda😉.
+Greetings, my name is *Pedro de Carvalho Honda*, but everyone calls me just **Honda**😉.
-- I'm currently student of Analysis and Development of Systems at Faculdade SENAC Maringá (now at my last year hehe);
+- I'm currently student of **Analysis and Development of Systems** at *Faculdade SENAC Maringá* (now at my last year hehe);
-- I am looking for my 1st job opportunity.
+- I am looking for my first job opportunity.

 <h3>Where to find me 🔍</h3>
 <div align="left">